ARA Santísima Trinidad (D-2)

-ARA Santísima Trinidad ("Most Holy Trinity") is a Type 42 destroyer of the Argentine Navy, the only one of her class built outside Britain.
+ARA Santísima Trinidad ("Most Holy Trinity") was a Type 42 destroyer of the Argentine Navy, the only one of her class built outside Britain.
 She participated in the 1982 Falklands War.
 In January 2013 the ship capsized and sank at her moorings in the Argentine naval base of Puerto Belgrano due to lack of maintenance, being refloated in December 2015.
 The navy's plan to turn her into a museum ship was not realised and, in 2020, the Argentine president stated that the ship should be scrapped, though this was later blocked by federal courts.
+In July 2025 however, photos appeared online of the ship being scrapped.

 Construction and trials

 The destroyer was built at the Argentine AFNE Río Santiago shipyard, supported by engineers and technicians from the UK, and commissioned in October 1980.

 Sabotage

 Construction began in 1973, but commissioning was long delayed by an improvised limpet mine attack carried out by divers of the guerrilla organization Montoneros on 22 August 1975.
 The date was chosen as a retaliation for the Trelew massacre three years before, when a number of leftist militants, most of them from the People's Revolutionary Army (ERP), were executed inside Almirante Zar air base, operated by the navy.
-The raid was allegedly planned in imitation of Operation Frankton, a British commando attack against German shipping in Bordeaux during World War II.
+The raid was allegedly planned in imitation of Operation Frankton, a British commando attack against German shipping at Bordeaux during World War II.
 The attack involved the use of a folding boat, frogmen and a limpet mine with 375 lb of explosives, which was laid on the river bed below the destroyer after a failed attempt to attach the device to the hull.
 The ship's bottom and electronics suffered severe damage, and completion was suspended for a year as a result of the attack.